 PSTN: Public Switched Telephone Network

-The Public Switched Telephone Network (PSTN) is a series of networks that includes telephone lines, fiber optic cables, cellular networks, and communications satellites.
+The Public Switched Telephone Network (PSTN) is a series of networks that includes telephone lines, fiber optic cables, microwave transmission links, cellular networks, communications satellites, and undersea telephone cables.
 This interconnected series of networks allows different kinds of phones, such as landline and mobile devices, to communicate with each other.
-The PSTN is sometimes referred to as Plain Old Telephone Service (POTS).
+The PSTN is sometimes inaccurately referred to as the Plain Old Telephone Service (POTS).

 QoS: Quality of Service

 Quality of Service (QoS) measures the performance and quality of a VoIP network.
-A bad QoS can lead to dropped or distorted calls.
+Bad QoS can lead to dropped or distorted calls.
 QoS is normally rated from the perspective of the user.

 SIP: Session Initiation Protocol